svn2github/zlib123/source/OdfWord2007AddIn/ODFWord2007AddinSetup/README.txt

 * Click "Word Options" in the File menu
 * In the "Add-ins" section, select "COM Add-ins" in the list box and press the "Go" button
-* Make sure to select the checkbox "ODF Word 2007 Add-in" and validate with the "OK" button.
+* Make sure to select the chec